Annalee Davis

 Annalee Davis (born 1963) is a visual artist from Barbados whose occupation consists of drawing, painting, object making, art installation and video production.
 She works a hybrid practice of jobs as a visual artist, instigator, cultural producer, educator and writer.
 Davis works on the intersection of biography and history, focusing on post-plantation economies by engaging with a particular landscape on Barbados.
-Concerned with representing migratory displacement, postcolonial recovery, and conceptions of "longing and belonging", Davis uses art and form to capture “an understanding of the shifting terrain in our minds and on our lands, through video, wall-based work, and installations.”
+Concerned with representing migratory displacement, postcolonial recovery, and conceptions of "longing and belonging", Davis uses art and form to capture "an understanding of the shifting terrain in our minds and on our lands, through video, wall-based work, and installations."

 Early life and education

-Annalee Davis was born in 1963 in St. Michael, Barbados.
+Annalee Davis was born on 19 October 1963 in St. Michael, Barbados.
 She spent her childhood growing up on a series of sugar cane plantations.
-Her first home was at the state owned plantation, Graeme Hall in Christ Church, the family then moved to Sandford Plantation in St. Philip and finally to Cliff Plantation in St. John.
+Her first home was at the state-owned plantation, Graeme Hall in Christ Church, the family then moved to Sandford Plantation in St. Philip and finally to Cliff Plantation in St. John.
 Her father, a planter, and her mother raised the family of five children.

 After attending primary and secondary school in Barbados, Davis earned her BFA from the Maryland Institute, College of Art in Baltimore, Maryland (1982-1986) and went on to the Mason Gross School for the Arts, Rutgers University, The State University of New Jersey, New Brunswick campus (1987-1989) where she earned her MFA.
-On graduating from Rutgers, she returned to Barbados to take up a teaching post at The St. Michael Secondary School (1987-1989).
+Upon graduating from Rutgers, she returned to Barbados to take up a teaching post at The St. Michael Secondary School (1989-1991).